Library Research Guide

 Please note the above citation should have the 2nd line indented in the hanging indent format.

-Again watch the number of authors, there are different rules for 1 author, 2 authors, 3-7 authors, or 8 or more authors.
+Again watch the number of authors, there are different rules for more than 20 authors.
 Refer to Author/Authors page from the OWL at Purdue University for more information.

 As with text-based information, always cite the images that you use.

 You must cite images even if it comes from the public domain, is licensed by Creative Commons, or falls under fair use.
 If you create the image, you must still cite it.
 Further help in determining the fair use of images is available.